 There are so many reasons to connect a digital camera to a phone, computer, or other external devices.
-You may just want to peruse photos on a larger display, or you may want to backup all of the photos you have taken so you can clear up some space on your memory card.
+You may just want to peruse photos on a larger display, or you may want to back up all of the photos you have taken so you can clear up some space on your memory card.
+Luckily, with the Fujifilm X T100, you can do it via the USB cable.
 You may also want to perform some light photo editing via your favorite software tool.

 Typically, most people use software to edit their selfies taken with a digital camera.
 It’s possible to add a signature to a digital photo using your camera, but the editing software can also do that, too.
 What it can’t do is fix the lines on a digital camera, which requires maintenance.
 Knowing that, you’ll also have to clean corrosion off the battery terminals in a digital camera should one of your batteries ever leak.
 Additionally, most digital cameras will also accept a charge from a computer, adding yet another reason to seek out an active computer connection.